Key takeaways

 One of the ways homeowners can tap their equity for ready money is by taking out a second mortgage — so-called because it uses the home as collateral for the debt, just as the original mortgage used to buy the home does.

-Before you can take equity from your home, you first need to understand your options.
+Before you can take equity from your home, you need to understand all your options.
 Let’s look more deeply into how second mortgages work.

 What is a second mortgage?

 When you take out a second mortgage loan, you borrow against the equity you’ve built up in your home.
-Equity refers to the amount of the home you own outright; in other words, the difference between the value of your home and the remaining balance on your first mortgage.
+Equity refers to the amount of the home you own outright, as opposed to the amount you still owe; in other words, the difference between the value of your home and the remaining balance on your first mortgage.

 Common examples of second mortgages include a home equity loan and a home equity line of credit (HELOC).
-These two are the ways homeowners typically access their equity stake.
+These two tools are the main ways homeowners typically access their equity stake.

 You can use funds from a second mortgage for a variety of purposes.
 Some of the most common uses of second mortgage loans include consolidating other debts (especially high-interest credit card balances) and financing home improvements or repairs.